Our People

 Professional Profile:

 Te Waipounamu has an extensive background in education spanning over 20 years.
 She has experience as a classroom teacher and held multiple senior management roles within kura.
-Te Waipounamu is currently Tumuaki of Te Kura Kaupapa Māori o Tāmaki nui-a-Rua.
 Te Waipounamu is passionate about kapa haka, music and incorporates these modes of learning as tools for engaging all learners.
 She brings a plethora of expertise in curriculum development and implementation.
 Te Waipounamu has held a range of key advisory roles in education including as a Ministerial Advisor of Te Hurihanganui.

 Experience: